miromir237/copter_config/README.md

 ## Eclair 3"
 Build for my son.
 Running Superman 4850kv motors, HGLRC F4 Mini and HGLRC F330 ESC.
 R-XSR, HGLRC mini VTX and Runcam DVR module.
 It is very mellow flier on 3s.

+## IntrepidV2
+AirbladeAUV IntrepidV2 Pro 3" built as portable cinematic quad.
+Runcam Split Mini V2 inside taking some nice FullHD video.
+Nope, it cam with wierd lenses that leave edges of the image blured even after re-focusing.
+FPV feed is super noisy and I will have to put some LC filter between the cam and power leads.
+REally frustrating.
+Quad it self flies really nice.
+Not much jello, only on hard throttle.
+I have to lear fly it though.
+It's quite a bit different than my bigger birds.

+## Dingo 6"
+Basically got caught in Xmas discounts and bough bunch of KISS ESCs, this frame and newly realease ClearTXv2.
+Supplied it with KISSv2 FC, motors, LEDs, Foxeer Falkor, etc. and now it flies 6s no problem.
+Really low noise profile.
+The frame seems to be really stiff.
+Overall very pleased.